ColoradoChristianUniversity/CIS-230-SP25/Ethics/BradyPacheco/Week09Ethics-BradyPacheco.md

 #### 3. Script

 **Me:** "Hey teammate, I know you are being considered right now for a raise.
-I think thats really awesome but I have to be honest, most of what they are attributing to you was done by me.
+I think that’s really awesome, but I have to be honest, most of what they are attributing to you was done by me.
 When you speak to them do you think you could mention me and everything I have done?"

 **Teammate:** "You're right, you have been mentoring me and put a lot more into this project than I have.
-I will be sure to talk about everything you've done on this project and see if they are interesed in talking to you."
+I will be sure to talk about everything you've done on this project and see if they are interested in talking to you."

 **Me:** "Thank you!"